How to travel abroad differently?

-This form of tourism must ensure a viable economic activity for all stakeholders, be it the local population or travellers.
-The trip must become a useful experience that should enable tourists to become aware of local issues, or even to participate in the improvement of them.
-At the national, regional or global level, major bodies are implementing policies and awareness campaigns related to sustainable tourism.
-This is the case in particular of the European Union, the United Nations, the World Tourism Organization or the Organization for Economic Co-operation and Development.
+The term “sustainable tourism” refers to any form of alternative tourism that attempts to minimize negative impacts on the local environment.
+It’s a new way of thinking about travel that takes into account ecology, the local economy, but also social and ethical aspects.
+Sustainable tourism must ensure viable economic activity for all stakeholders, be it the local population or travelers.
+The trip must become a useful experience which must allow tourists to become aware of local issues or even participate in improving local life.
+At national, regional or global level, large bodies are implementing policies and awareness campaigns related to sustainable tourism.
+This is particularly the case of the European Union, the United Nations, the World Tourism Organization and the Organization for Economic Cooperation and Development.

 Sustainable tourism comes in several types of trips: ecotourism, fair tourism and solidarity tourism.

 How to combine sustainable tourism and health insurance abroad?

 The health crisis linked to Covid-19 has highlighted the need to combine travel safety with all the necessary health measures and respect for the environment for any trip abroad.
 Respecting the environment is inseparable from human health.
 For the safety of your travels and your health abroad, Mondassur includes guarantees in most of its health insurance abroad to cover you, in particular in the event of epidemics such as the Covid-19.
 We invite you to consult the details of the guarantees of these travel insurances which cover the Coronavirus.
 To travel responsibly, there are many travel agencies that have specialized in this type of travel, the main directions of which are: